CM2S/piglot/examples/sample_curve_fitting_stochastic_composite/description.md

-## sample_curve_fitting_stochastic example
+## sample_curve_fitting_stochastic_composite example

-A simple analytical curve fitting problem with noise in the input data is included to demonstrate how to use `piglot` with variance.
+A simple analytical curve fitting problem with noise in the input data is included to demonstrate how to use `piglot` with variance and with the composite strategy.
 In this case, we aim to fit two quadratic expressions of the type $f(x) = a x^2$ and $f(x) = 2a x^2$, using as a reference response, a numerically generated reference from the expression $f(x) = 2 x^2$ (provided in the `examples/sample_curve_fitting_stochastic/reference_curve.txt` file).
 We want to find the value for $a$ that better fits our reference.
 In this case, the optimal solution is no longer $a=2$, as two distinct functions are used to compute the generated response.